 4. Secure funding for the transformation

-In 2018, several federal grants were available for municipalities working toward Smart City goals:
+Some federal grants are available for municipalities working toward Smart City goals:

 - Infrastructure for Rebuilding America (INFRA)